oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-04-notebook_sdk.md

 ## Task 3: Call your model

-* Download and upload the file [Key_Value_Detection.ipynb](./notebooks/Key_Value_Detection.ipynb) in the notebook
+* Download and upload the file [Key_Value_Detection.ipynb](./notebooks/Key_Value_Detection.ipynb) in the notebook.

 ![](./images/sdk.png)

 * Open the Notebook that you've just uploaded.
 Now go through each of the cells and run them one by one.
 You can click Shift+Enter on each cell to run the code in the cell.

-* After running all the cells in order, the final cell should display the output similar to below one
+* After running all the cells in order, the final cell should display an output similar to the below one.

 ![](./images/sdk1.png)

-This notebook demonstrate how you can productively use the Key Value Extraction Feature of Document service through notebook
+This notebook demonstrates how you can productively use the Key Value Extraction Feature of Document service through the notebook.

 ## **Summary**

 Congratulations! </br>
-In this lab you have learnt how to access the key value extraction model through OCI preview SDK.
+In this lab, you have learnt how to access the key value extraction model through OCI preview SDK.

 You may now **proceed to the next lab**.